 These incredible Celestron binoculars provide 8x magnification with 40 mm diameter lenses; the large objective diameter means you get a comfortable viewing aperture even at higher magnification levels.
-Tripod adaptor included and long eye relief makes viewing more comfortable to glasses-wearers.
+A Tripod adaptor is included and long eye relief makes viewing more comfortable for glasses-wearers.

 Celestron Outland X 8x42 Binocular: